The Defiant, Midsumma Festival 2022 by Suzanne Balding

 Meet great people and venues

 Presenting an event as part of Midsumma Festival is a lot of fun and very rewarding, but it's also a lot of work.
-As an event producer, you have certain responsibilities:
+As an event producer, you have certain responsibilities and these include:

 - Market and promote your event - we can provide guidance, resources and occasionally we may be able to arrange a media or promotional opportunity for you, but the primary responsibility lies with you

 - Organise crew and volunteers for your event

 - Secure a venue and liaise with them